A Unified Blister and Subglacial Hydrology Framework for Supraglacial Lake Drainage Events: Discussion

 \section{Discussion}

 The unified blister and subglacial hydrology model extends existing subglacial hydrology models by capturing transient responses to rapid lake drainage events.
 Previous studies, such as the one-dimensional coupling of an elastic blister and subglacial drainage system by \citeA{pimentel2010Numerical}, and the combination of an idealised hydrofracture blister model with one-dimensional subglacial hydrology models by \citeA{rice2015Time} and \citeA{dow2015Modeling}, did not account for sideways spreading or realistic downslope blister propagation.
-In contrast, our two-dimensional framework allows the blister to spread laterally and propagate downslope over realistic topography, enabling testable predictions of blister geometry and propagation velocity.
+By contrast, our two-dimensional framework allows the blister to spread laterally and propagate downslope over realistic topography, enabling testable predictions of blister geometry and propagation velocity.

 Our results for an idealised, land-terminating ice sheet suggest a trade-off between blister propagation and leakage into the surrounding subglacial drainage system.
 This trade-off controls the speed and spatial extent of surface velocity and ice uplift waves observed following supraglacial lake drainage events \citeg{maier2023Wintertime}.
-In this section, we examine how blister propagation velocity depends on effective viscosity $\mu_{\text{eff}}$ and lake drainage volume $V_l$ under conditions of negligible leakage, and subsequently investigate how leakage rate is controlled by the coefficient $\kappa$ in our ad-hoc leakage lengthscale formulation ($l=\kappa h_b$) under conditions of slow blister propagation (with a velocity of about $5\times10^{-4}~\text{m}~\text{s}^{-1}$).
-Results are then compared with previously observed lake drainage events.
+In this section, we examine how blister propagation velocity depends on effective viscosity $\mu_{\text{eff}}$ and lake drainage volume $V_l$ under conditions of negligible leakage.
+We subsequently investigate how the leakage rate is controlled by the coefficient $\kappa$, where $\kappa$ sets the efficiency with which blister water is transferred into the surrounding drainage system.
+This leakage analysis is conducted under conditions of slow blister propagation, with a velocity of about $5\times10^{-4}~\text{m}~\text{s}^{-1}$.
+Our model results are then compared with lake-drainage events reported by \citeA{maier2023Wintertime}.